 While learning piano, many habits are being formed at a subconscious level.
 Such habits include:

-Correcting poor habits is essential to students who started poorly and wish to advance in playing piano.
+Consistent correction of poor habits is essential to students who started poorly and wish to advance in playing piano.

 As poor habits are a result of years of misguided practice, they are not that easy to correct.